Copyright © 2004-2010 DogStar Kennel

 If you have an extra goat you can also carry more First Aid and other items for emergencies with you too.
 If you are hiking way out and staying there for a few days, the more you have with you for emergencies, the better.
 Of course we all hope that First Aid items remain right in the packs and are never used.

 Chairs in camp are so nice to have.
 Some folks carry "Sit Upons".
 But when you go packing with goats, everyone can have a chair.
-You can take those nice fold up chairs that come in the nice sleeves or you can fashion a cushion on the top of a bucket top and use the bucket for packing items into and as a chair in camp.
+You can take those nice fold up chairs that come in the fabric sleeves or you can fashion a cushion on the top of a bucket top and use the bucket for packing items into and as a chair in camp.

 If you are packing with children, they bore easily.
 You can carry a few crayons, a notebook for them to sketch and write about their trip in, and a coloring book.
 You might bring a doll and or some small cars and or trucks.
 Kids love those break and use tube lights and jewelry too, those might even help a child feel safer in camp and sleep better.